theupdateframework/taps/tap7.md

 The Wrapper must implement the three functions specified [below](#wrapper-functions).
 The Tester will use them in this manner:
-- The Tester will call the Wrapper's `initialize_updater` function to provide initial trusted metadata.
+- The Tester will call the Wrapper's `initialize_updater` function to provide initial trusted metadata for a test or series of tests.
-- For each test case, the Tester will call the Wrapper's `update_repo` function with unvalidated new metadata and targets.
+- For each test, the Tester will call the Wrapper's `update_repo` function with unvalidated new metadata and targets.
 This metadata will describe a new target not included in data provided to the earlier `initialize_updater` call.
 - The Tester will call the Wrapper's `update_client` function to instruct the Updater to try updating to the new target. `update_client` will return a value indicating success or failure.
-Based upon that value, the Tester will judge the behavior of the Updater in the provided test case conformant or non-conformant.
+Based upon that value, the Tester will judge the behavior of the Updater in the provided test conformant or non-conformant.

 Note also, however, that because Updater implementations may vary substantially, the Wrapper may need to perform additional work, such as: